Chapter 10. Installing on RHV

 - In the RHV Administration Portal, click Compute → Data Centers.

-- Confirm the data center where you plan to install OpenShift Container Platform displays a green up arrow, meaning it is "Up".
+- Confirm that the data center where you plan to install OpenShift Container Platform is accessible.

 - Click the name of that data center.

 - In the data center details, on the Storage tab, confirm the storage domain where you plan to install OpenShift Container Platform is Active.